Emory College: Financing

 In an effort to assist students and families in choosing a lender, the Office of Financial Aid has compiled a list of institutions we consider to offer competitive products, solid customer service, electronic payment of loan funds and a variety of savings programs during loan repayment.
 The Office of Financial Aid surveys lenders annually to provide the latest information regarding products and benefits.
-The information presented in our Lenders Lists was compiled from information received from the lenders as of February 2011 and is available in the Office of Financial Aid upon request.
+The information presented in our Lenders Lists is compiled annually from information received from the lenders and is available in the Office of Financial Aid upon request.
 Reasons for selecting a particular lender will vary from person to person.
 This list should only be used as a guide or starting point for analysis.
 Some choose a lender based on name recognition, immediate benefit of lower front end fees, or the long-term advantage of back end benefits.
 You should review each loan disclosure statement (mailed to you after the loan has been approved).
 You should also confirm that there have not been any changes and that the terms and benefits are consistent with the information provided to Emory University.

 Please note that you are not required to use any of these lenders – the choice of lender is yours.
 The Office of Financial Aid will process your loan with any lender you choose.
 Further, the list of lenders is not in any order of preference.
 Choose your lender carefully with the intent that you will remain with that lender throughout your studies at Emory.